-A destination our whole family continues to dream about is Cartagena with its mix of old and new, city and beach, and bursting culture.
-I’ve put together the ultimate way to spending 5 days in Cartagena for those looking to soak up the best it has to offer for a family!
+A destination our whole family continues to dream about is Cartagena with its mix of old and new, city and beach, and vibrant culture.
+I’ve put together this amazing way to spend 5 days in Cartagena with kids for those looking to soak up the best it has to offer!

-In Cartagena, you can eat savory seafood at an affordable price, enjoy a relaxing massage for under $30, and know that everyone will greet you with a vibrant smile.
+In Cartagena, you can eat savory seafood at an affordable price, enjoy a relaxing massage for under $30, and know that everyone will greet you with a huge smile.

 What more could you want?
 I know I will definitely be going back.
 One month there just wasn’t enough for seeing Cartagena Colombia with kids.